 - I know this next one might be controversial, but I find stories about place to be particularly boring and this is because the writers tend to spend too much time describing the physical environment.
 Writers who love writing about place often justify this by saying that place should be seen as another character in the story, but for me flesh and blood characters are far more interesting.
 A story or a collection inspired by a place is fine as long as the writer doesn’t hammer this fact home.
 Read Fen by Daisy Johnson to see how to write about place in a way that doesn’t bore.

 - I want to be moved in some way by the end of the story, though how the writer achieves this is where the magic lies.
 Every story in Tessa Hadley’s 2018 winning collection Bad Dreams moves us in some way.
 With a collection, the culminative effect of all the individual stories should also have some kind of impact.

 - There must be wisdom or insight on the page and in between the lines.
 Or there needs to be an individual point of view, perspective on the world.
-Check out Lara Williams, Anneliese Macintosh and Miranda July who all have a unique way of looking at and writing about the world.
+Check out Lara Williams, Anneliese Macintosh, Miranda July and Sarah Hall who all have a unique way of looking at and writing about the world.